CONSTITUTION AND BY-LAWS

 Section 4: Rules: Any question concerning parliamentary procedure at meetings of the Association shall be determined by reference to Robert's Rules of Order, Revised.

 Section 1: Organization Meeting: A meeting of the Directors shall be held following the Election of officers, which shall be designated the Organization Meeting.
 Meetings may be held via video conferencing.

 Section 2: Other Meetings: Other meetings of the Board of Directors may be held at such other times as may be determined by the Board.
 Meetings may be held via video conferencing.

 Section 3: Quorum: Seventy-five-percent (75%) of the Directors then in office shall constitute a quorum for the transaction of any business.

-ARTICLE VIII: OFFICERS
+ARTICLE 7: OFFICERS

 The President shall preside at all meetings of the Association; shall have power to act on behalf of the Association with the consent of the Board of Directors; shall act as spokesperson for the Association; shall be an ex officio member of all committees; shall act as liaison between the Association and all other organizations; shall delegate such duties to other members and officers of the Association as necessary unless otherwise provided herein; and shall perform such additional duties as may be incident to the office of President or as deemed necessary by the Board of Directors.

 The Vice President shall, in the absence or disability of the President, perform the duties of the President and act in his or her stead.

 Section 5: Secretary: